How the Custom Order Process Works

 This process helps set expectations early, keep each stage clear and manageable, and allow the project to move forward at a considered pace.

-All bespoke projects begin with a private consultation.
+All bespoke projects begin with an initial inquiry and preliminary estimate.